kinkard/valhalla-rs/README.md

 You can use the provided [Dockerfile](Dockerfile) as a reference for projects that want to use `valhalla-rs`.
 It demonstrates the necessary dependencies and environment setup.

-For more details check the [Valhalla documentation](https://valhalla.github.io/valhalla/building/#platform-specific-builds).
+For more details, check the [Valhalla documentation](https://valhalla.github.io/valhalla/building/#platform-specific-builds).

 ## License